-Financial Assets at FVPL and Financial Assets at FVOCI - Quoted (Level 1) The fair values of financial assets at FVPL and quoted financial assets at FVOCI and similar investments are based on quoted market prices in an active market.
+Financial Assets at FVOCI - Quoted (Level 1)

+The fair values of financial assets at FVPL and quoted financial assets at FVOCI and similar investments are based on quoted market prices in an active market.

 Financial Assets at FVOCI - Unquoted

 The fair value of the unquoted equity securities at FVOCI is not determinable because of the unpredictable nature of future cash flows and the lack of suitable methods of arriving at a reliable fair value.